 We returned to Perigord Retreat in 2022!

-We had such a marvelous time in 2019 that plans are secured for a return 9-18 October 2022 (10 days/9 nights).
-The Dordorgne and Lot Rivers area offers much for our visit and those who return are promised to see new villages (and maybe some of our favorites from 2019).
-We are a small group, so make plans now!
-Pics below are from 2019.
-A few of the towns to visit 2022 are at the bottom.
+We had such a marvelous time in 2019 that plans were secured for a return 9-18 October 2022 (10 days/9 nights).
+The Dordorgne and Lot Rivers area offers much for our visit and those who returned were promised to see new villages (and maybe some of our favorites from 2019).
+We are always a small group.

 Learn how to record your travels with an art journal and enjoy plein aire sketching.
 Or, if you choose to rest and relax at the property, our studio at Perigord is available to us at any time.
 Our private family-owned villa in the countryside also offers an indoor pool.
 And, now a new jacuzzi has been installed for unwinding at the end of another beautiful day~ Wonderful gourmet meals will be prepared daily for our group by Angela and Chloe.